 Sure, there’s a few names you’ll recognise here and a few familiar sounds.
 Although it is just the tip of the Iceberg in his back-catalogue, Youssou N’Dour’s ‘Seven Seconds’ is a blast from the past.
 The modern sounds of Mali are a big draw these days with Acts like Tinariwen and Amadou & Mariam.
 We have barely scratched the surface though and it seems a shame that many of these musicians aren’t better known.

-whether you are interested in travelling in Africa or just want to hear some music from the continent you might not have heard before, I hope you enjoy Drum Languages – African Music Playlist.
+Whether you are interested in travelling in Africa, taking iconic trips like the Garden Route, to going on safari, or just want to hear some music from the continent you might not have heard before, I hope you enjoy Drum Languages – African Music Playlist.